-A Healthier Discovery: Vegetarian Sloppy Joes
+A Tasty Discovery: Vegetarian Sloppy Joes

 Flashback to the 1980’s when Manwich was a weeknight staple.
 Ma would whip up sloppy Joes in no time flat and she always served them with tater tots or potato salad.
 They were one of my favorite things.
 At the time, vegetarian sloppy joes were unheard of in our household.